udayan14/Chat-Application/README.md

 2. Give the appropriate host for sockets in server.py(line 11) and client.js(line 6)

 Note:- Use a newer version of electron.
-The version in the source has known security vulnerability.
+The version in the source has a known security vulnerability.